timo-reymann/intellij-mjml-support/CONTRIBUTING.md

 I use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## I Use [CircleCI](https://circleci.com/product/), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [CircleCI](https://circleci.com/product/)).
+Pull requests are the best way to propose changes to the codebase (I use [CircleCI](https://circleci.com/product/)).
 I actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.